King Lear and Metatheatre

 Holla the other.
 [Exeunt.]

-Although Kent’s “holla” to the Gentleman is not found in any of the copy-texts, there can be no doubt where it would be said, and I have inserted it accordingly:
+Kent’s “holla” to the Gentleman has been deleted in the folios and quartos, but there can be no doubt where it would be exclaimed, and I have restored it to the text:

 Kent: Who’s there?